ravsii/timers.nvim/README.md

 or see [.nvim.lua](./.nvim.lua).
 The former one is used for testing, so it's always up-to-date.

+## Known bugs

+1. **** Cancel (c) keybind is currently not perfectly synced with the dashboard ui, so it could potentially cancel a different timer.
+Use `:TimerCancel` instead.

 ## TODO

 - [x] Saving timers across sessions (configurable)